The Douglas Administration has been

-replace the century-old Vermont State Hospital in Waterbury.
-But
+Future of the Vermont State Hospital

 Wiretapping attorneys, political fundraising and hospital rates were only some of the stories that caught our attention this week.
 A college campus dealt with two assaults, California turned its eye to Vermont’s car emissions trial and some home owners felt the pinch of adjusted mortgage rates.